veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ### Mall Management Application
 SafeTech Solutions, renowned for developing innovative software solutions, has introduced a multi-tenant shopping mall management service.
 This service is designed to keep track of all employees and health and safety managers for all shops renting space in the mall.

+You can also view the Mall Management Application use case in a PDF format [here]((https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Mall%20Management%20Application.pdf).

 ### Overview
 It allows each store manager to manage their own employees (including health and safety managers), while enabling all employees to check in and out of work.
 The service ensures efficient crisis management by the mall administration and integrates seamlessly with EPOS systems to provide real-time data on employee presence in a user-friendly manner.
 Each mall gets its own virtual ‘tenant’, and store managers can manage their store within the mall’s tenant.